Earthquakes cannot be predicted based on current research and technology.

-There have been two general scientific approaches to the prediction of earthquakes: either identifying distinctive precursors to earthquakes or identifying some kind of geophysical trend or pattern in seismicity that might precede a large earthquake.
+There have been two general scientific approaches to predicting earthquakes: identifying distinctive precursors to earthquakes or identifying some geophysical trend or pattern in seismicity that might precede a large earthquake.
 (Predicting Earthquakes: A Scientific and Technical Evaluation – with Implications for Society).

-Neither of these approaches are able to define all of the three criteria.
+Neither of these approaches can define all of the three criteria.

 Earthquake Precursors (Animal Behaviour etc.)

-An earthquake precursor is an anomalous phenomenon that might give an effective warning of an impending earthquake.
-Examples of these are animal behavior, changes in seismic wave characteristics or electromagnetic anomalies.
+An earthquake precursor is an anomalous phenomenon that might give an adequate warning of an impending earthquake.
+Examples of these are animal behavior, changes in seismic wave characteristics, or electromagnetic anomalies.

 Studies have been done to prove animal behavior as a method of warning about an impending quake.
-Ultimately, animal behavior was not reliable in warning of a quake, in the numerous studies conducted.
+Ultimately, animal behavior was not reliable in warning of an earthquake in the numerous studies conducted.

-There are several other alleged means of attempting to predict an earthquake, which has been outlined here.
+There are several other alleged means of attempting to predict an earthquake, which have been outlined here.
 However, and reiterating, based on current research and technology, earthquakes cannot be predicted.

 While earthquakes cannot be predicted, several scientific strides have been made to forecast earthquakes.

-Geoscientists are able to identify particular areas of risk and, if there is sufficient information, to make probabilistic forecasts about the likelihood of earthquakes happening in a specified area over a specified period.
-These forecasts are based on data gathered through global seismic monitoring networks, high-density local monitoring in known risk areas, and geological fieldwork, as well as from historical records.
+Geoscientists can identify particular areas of risk and, if there is sufficient information, make probabilistic forecasts about the likelihood of earthquakes happening in a specified area over a specified period.
+These forecasts are based on data gathered through global seismic monitoring networks, high-density local monitoring in known risk areas, geological fieldwork, and historical records.

 Forecasts are improved as our theoretical understanding of earthquakes grows, and geological models are tested against observation.
 Long-term forecasts (years to decades) are currently much more reliable than short to medium-term forecasts (days to months).

-With earthquake forecasts, it is common to see phrases such as there is a XX% chance of a magnitude X occurring within X days/months/years.
-The USGS has recently started producing aftershock forecasts for large earthquakes occurring within their area of responsibility, such as the M7.1 earthquake near Anchorage, Alaska in November 2018.
+It is common to see phrases such as there is an XX% chance of a magnitude X occurring within X days/months/years with earthquake forecasts.
+The USGS has recently started producing aftershock forecasts for large earthquakes occurring within their area of responsibility, such as the M7.1 earthquake near Anchorage, Alaska, in November 2018.